 For USA and EU, we are doing okay, though for other regions what can we do to strengthen our influence and connections? e.g. APAC, Africa, Latin America, etc.

-All – if you have any actionable possibilities to update/improve/etc. our external influence on regulatory bodies, as part of the IEEE 802 restricting, please pass along to the chair.
+All – if you have any actionable possibilities to update/improve/etc. our external influence on regulatory bodies, as part of the IEEE 802 restructuring ad hoc, please pass along to the chair.

 From the FCC this morning: